LevelUpMarketers/trying-to-adult-rva-2025/docs/RecurringBilling.md

 `subscriptionId` along with the API result code.
 If the ID is missing, the profile was not created and the message will contain the error details reported by Authorize.Net.

+Each time a user logs in the plugin checks the status of any stored subscription.
+If the gateway reports a problem, the member's `membership_level` is temporarily set to `free` and `subscription_status` becomes `paymentproblem` until the issue is resolved.